Versatile and a top-grade option for fishing, bay water boats attract the interest of many boaters, novice and experienced alike.

 If you’re wondering about boat draft meaning, when sailors refer to the “draft”, it’s typically the depth of a vessel’s hull relative to how safe it can traverse the water without hitting the bottom (i.e. grounding).
 In more technical terms, it refers to the safe distance between the keel and the waterline.

 To dispel any confusion, here’s a checklist of the unique qualities a bay boat has:

 - It’s a “medium-draft” vessel in that its draft is not completely shallow or deep.
 A good sign that points to a bay boat is a V-shape hull that’s not very aggressive.

 - It can handle shallow water well, a feat that most offshore center consoles rarely achieve.

-- What’s for sure is that many are made for fishing, as proven by the fact that they’re highly easy to trailer because of their size.
+- What’s for sure is that many are made for fishing, as proven by the fact that they’re highly easy to the trailer because of their size.
 Most have elevated casting decks for better fish spotting and often integrate spacious fish boxes.